Continual Road-Scene Semantic Segmentation via Feature-Aligned Symmetric Multi-Modal Network: Methodology

 \section{Methodology}

-In this section, we provide a detailed description of the model architecture as well as of the single modules that compose the overall system. \\ The general model architecture is built departing from the multimodal architecture \sm{PMF \cite{zhuang2021perceptionaware}.} Such an approach is designed to learn the complementary features of color and LiDAR data (\ie, the appearance information from RGB images and the spatial information from LiDAR point clouds) via a two-stream architecture with residual-based fusion modules.
-The model is provided with a perception-aware loss that is able to measure the difference between the two modalities \cite{technologies10040090}.
+In this section, we provide a detailed description of the model architecture as well as of the single modules that compose the overall system.
+The general model architecture is built departing from the multimodal architecture {PMF \cite{zhuang2021perceptionaware}.} Such an approach is designed to learn the complementary features of color and LiDAR data (\ie, the appearance information from RGB images and the spatial information from LiDAR point clouds) via a two-stream architecture with residual-based fusion modules.
+The model is tuned with a perception-aware loss that is able to capture the difference between the outputs of the two modalities \cite{technologies10040090}.
 The output of the network is a tuple of distinct semantic predictions that are used for optimization through multiple losses.
-However, \sm{PMF's} structure is designed in such a way that it is \textit{not symmetric} and makes the LiDAR prediction the main result, as the residual connections are all oriented from the RGB branch towards the LiDAR one.\\ This represents a huge limitation of the PMF approach because LiDAR predictions are strongly affected by RGB data while \sm{vice versa} does not hold.
-In addition, the model works only if both modalities are present and cannot be effective if one \sm{is disabled (whenever not avalable).} Our approach is built on top of PMF and addresses such limitations in order to make the model \textit{fully-multimodal} and work well even in the absence of one of the two sensors.
+However, {PMF's} structure is designed in such a way that it is \textit{not symmetric} and makes the LiDAR prediction the main result, as the residual connections are all oriented from the RGB branch towards the LiDAR one.

+This represents a huge limitation \cut{of PMF} because LiDAR predictions are strongly affected by RGB data while the opposite is not true.
+In addition, the model works only if both modalities are \cut{present}.
+Our approach is built on top of PMF and addresses such limitations to make the model \textit{fully-multimodal} and able to work well even in the absence of \cut{one sensor}.